Nathalie Zand

-Nathalie Zylberlast-Zand (1883 – 1942) was a Polish Jewish neurologist who died in a Nazi prison during World War II.
+Nathalie Zylberlast-Zand (1883–1942) was a Polish Jewish neurologist who died in a Nazi prison during World War II.
 She published research under several names including Nathalie Zylberlast-Zandowa.

 Biography

-Nathalie was born 28 March 1883 (or 27 March 1884) in Warsaw, Poland, as the daughter of David Zylberlast and his wife Emilia (née Batawia).
+Nathalie Zyberlast was born 28 March 1883 (or 27 March 1884) in Warsaw, Poland, as the daughter of David Zylberlast and his wife Emilia (née Batawia).

 In 1899, she graduated from the Second Women's Junior High School in Warsaw in 1899 and went on to earn her medical diploma from the University of Geneva, under the supervision of Edouard Martin, based on her dissertation Un cas de leucémie myéloïde chez un enfant de neuf mois (A case of myeloid leukemia in a nine month old child).
 In the same year, she passed the state examination at the National University of Kharkiv in Ukraine.

 Zand conducted research and was a regular contributor to French medical journals.
 She worked closely with Edward Flatau, who is considered the founder of modern neurology.
 She worked at the Jewish Hospital in the Czyste neighborhood of Warsaw.

 Her husband, Maksymilian Zand (1876–1932), was an industrialist and socialist activist.

 During the Nazi occupation of Warsaw, Poland, during World War II, she was forced to live in the walled Warsaw ghetto with hundreds of thousands of other Jews.
 There, she continued to work as a physician.
 On the night of 23 to 24 September 1942, she was deported to the Pawiak prison in Warsaw, where, it is believed, she was executed and is considered one of many martyred Jewish physicians from Poland.